daneb/my_lifes_playbook/README.md

 ### Anger -
 *First rule*
 	Anger should never result in immediate action.
 It's often first sign of it being misplaced, misdirected and wrong.

+*Second rule*
+	Little to no interactions should take precedence over interacting with my kids.
+Whether in games, hobbies, online media, social interactions.
+My kids are my priority (after my wife of course ;)

 #### Definition of Anger
 	Incorrectly applied anger is an off itself self-gratification.
 It is selfish as it seeks to create an outlet for one's on emotional injustice.
 This form of anger is misapplied to someone or something else.